hyunsunWkd/Algorithm_Practice/README.md

 <h3> Question is.. </h3>

-Function should remove all nodes from the list having data values greater than x, and then return the head of the modified linked list.
+The Function should remove all nodes from the list having data values greater than x, and then return the head of the modified linked list.

 <h3> My algorithm is.. </h3>